 Receiving statistics and analytics of work with the leads (incoming calls and online requests).

 Planning every step for further productivity and working out the strategy of your business development.

 Overall, the process of choosing and integration of a CRM system is no harder than picking out any other type of software.
-I’ve already explained you how I deal with the choice and integration of software.
-Today I’m ready to devote the article to CRM systems, their specification and work.
+I’ve already explained to you how I deal with the choice and integration of software.
+Today I’m ready to devote the article to CRM systems, their specification, and work.

 What a CRM System Is?

 A CRM system implies any type of accounting that can simplify and strengthen your relationship with the customers.
 Even if you deal with it on paper or through Excel, it can also be called a CRM system.
-It’s OK if it’s productive, but you should understand that technological world of today desperately needs automation on all levels.
-The amount of customers is growing and their demands develop with the same speed.
+It’s OK if it’s productive, but you should understand that the technological world of today desperately needs automation on all levels.
+The amount of customers is growing and their demands develop at the same speed.
 Any business needs automation to gain profit.
 That’s why when we speak about CRM systems we firstly mean special software.

 Software developers often try to impose their opinion about what they call an advanced CRM system.
-The list of what they call “best” or “important” features fully corresponds to specifications of their personally developed software, but it doesn’t actually correspond to the needs of business’ owners.
-They’ve managed to realize a set of functions and try to convince potential buyers in the perfection of their product saying that a CRM system needs to be like this.
+The list of what they call “best” or “important” features fully corresponds to the specifications of their personally developed software, but it doesn’t actually correspond to the needs of business owners.
+They’ve managed to realize a set of functions and try to convince potential buyers of the perfection of their product saying that a CRM system needs to be like this.
 Nevertheless, the choice is up to the client.

 For example, one of my clients has his personal view on CRM.
 He needs only to keep track of contacts and stable interaction.
-Other functions have no importance to him, because he’s not planning to use them at all.
+Other functions have no importance to him because he’s not planning to use them at all.
 However, developers of CRM systems will do their best to persuade you, that the wider the set of functions is, the better and more functional it becomes.
 In reality, the choice of a CRM fully depends on your needs and plans for your business development.